 Topics up for discussion include:

-- How did you end up working for the space program?
+- How did you end up working in aerospace?

 - Dr. Shannon Statham, Systems Integration & Test Engineer, JPL